finleygn/wordsearch/README.md

 A word finding tool for listing all possible words given known and wildcard letters.
 For example searching `he*p` will return `[heap,help,hemp]`.

 Not sure whats it's purpose is but can be helpful for wordle or crosswords.
-The indexing/search algorithm is made up by myself, I am certain something similar exists already and I have reinvented the wheel, but I'm not sure what it's called.
+The indexing/search algorithm is made up by myself, I am certain something similar exists already and I have reinvented the wheel, but know next to nothing about database internals and I'm not sure what it's called :).

 ## Benchmarks